NotYuSheng/Pathfinder-AStar/README.md

 Dimension of grid can be modified by changing "NUM_OF_GRID" constant

 ## Usage
-Click and drag on white tiles and create to create maze for algorithm to solve
+Click and drag on white tiles to create maze for algorithm to solve
 Click on existing tiles to remove tiles
 Hit "Enter" key to run algorithm
 Solution printed on command prompt